-Services received during the visit included whether or not the person received lab tests (LABTEST), a sonogram or ultrasound (SONOGRAM), x-rays (XRAYS), a mammogram (MAMMOG), an MRI or CAT scan (MRI), an electrocardiogram (EKG), an electroencephalogram (EEG), a vaccination (RCVVAC), anesthesia (ANESTH), a throat swab (THRTSWAB), and other diagnostic tests or exams (OTHSVCE).
-Minimal editing was done across treatment, services, and procedures to ensure consistency across "inapplicable," "not ascertained," "don't know," "refused," and "no services received" values.
+Services received during the visit included whether or not the person received lab tests (LABTEST\M18), a sonogram or ultrasound (SONOGRAM\M18), x-rays (XRAYS\M18), a mammogram (MAMMOG\M18), an MRI or CAT scan (MRI\M18), an electrocardiogram / an electroencephalogram (EKG\M18), and a vaccination (RCVVAC\M18).
+Minimal editing was done across treatment, services, and procedures to ensure consistency across "inapplicable," "don't know," "refused," and "no services received" values.
+Due to design changes, beginning in 2017, EEG was combined with EKG; ANESTH (This visit did p receive anesthesia) and THRTSWAB (This visit did p have a throat swab) were removed.
+Beginning in 2018, OTHSVCE is removed.
 Whether or not a surgical procedure was performed during the visit was asked (SURGPROC).

 Finally, the questionnaire determined if a medicine was prescribed for the person during the visit (MEDPRESC).
 For a repeat visit event group, if a prescribed medicine is linked to the stem event (MEDPRESC=1), then the value of MEDPRESC is copied to the leaf events without linking the leaf events to the prescribed medicine.
-Beginning in 2009, MEDPRESC=1 was recoded to -9 for all leaf events.
+MEDPRESC=1 was recoded to -15 for all leaf events.

-2.5.4 Clinical Classification Codes (OPCCC1X-OPCCC4X)
+2.5.4 Clinical Classification Software Refined